How Compassion Gives You Courage

 The definition we learn from the Oxford dictionary defines compassion as “sympathetic pity and concern for the sufferings or misfortunes of others”.
 As a Mahayana Buddhist student, I believe this definition is incomplete.
 Let’s see if you agree with me.

 First, bring to mind the most compassionate people that you know.
 It can be famous personalities or unsung heroes who have cared for you.
-Pause here for ten seconds please.

-Their compassion is not simply measured by their levels of concern for the suffering of others, but by their acts of service to alleviate suffering.
-This is what makes them caring and extraordinary individuals.
 That is precisely why compassion is not for the faint-hearted, a compassionate person has to be strong enough to A) feel the pain, instead of numbing or ignoring it, and B) be brave enough to act because of the realisation that alleviating the suffering of others is up to each one of us, therefore we must take responsibility.

-Bluntly speaking, worrying about others and doing nothing about it when you have the means turns out to be more painful than actively engaging with your body, speech and mind to offer support.
+Compassion is the aspiration of relieving the suffering of others turned into action.
+Because worrying about others and doing nothing about it when you have the means turns out to be more painful than actively offering support.

 BENEFITS OF COMPASSION